[Click this link for the Believe verses in John’s Gospel.]

 God’s timing, as is everything about God, was impeccable.
 The Apostles’ preparation by God was perfect, enabling each to accept the greatest Truth of God’s grace that was yet to be revealed.
-And as Jesus did for them, He continues doing for us today: He reveals the grace and Truth of God in ways that give each person opportunity to “see and believe” in the risen Christ, removing doubt.
+And as Jesus did for them, He continues doing for us today: He reveals the grace and Truth of God in ways that give each person opportunity to “see and believe” in the risen Christ, removing all doubt.

 John, too, was led in the writing of his Gospel to leave no room for doubt regarding the purpose of the inclusion of so many miraculous signs in his testimony.